PaulSpence/OM2-emulator/README.md

 Overall, the aim here is learn how to create a machine learning emulator for access-om2 models.
 The hope is that an emumlator will allow to generate ensembles of simulated output based on a high resolution model data.
 The primary benefit being that it will allow us to better distinguish internal from forced varaiability in our model simulation results.

 ## Aim 1:
-First simple aim is to reproduce some results from Dheeshjith et al. 2024 (https://arxiv.org/abs/2405.18585) except using for ACCESS-CM2.
+Emulate SST from SAT using data from ACCESS-CM2, essentially to reproduce some results from Dheeshjith et al. 2024 (https://arxiv.org/abs/2405.18585).
+See here for details: https://github.com/PaulSpence/OM2-emulator/issues/1#issue-2535235521

-Dheeshjith et al. used GFDL-CM2.6 data (PI, 2xCO2, and 4xCO2).
-They used 4000 daily data samples from the 20 year PI control run to train the emulators.
-They test on the PI and 2xCO2 runs using an initial state fromd ay 4200 and atmospheric boundary info through day 7200.
-They test on the 4xCO2 data.

-Their goal is to autoregressively emulate the surface ocean climate given the atmospheric boundary conditions, and test the generalization to different atmospheric boundary conditions (e.g.increased CO2).
-They define the ocean state as phi=(u,v,T,t): zonal and meridional surface velocity and SST.
-They define the atmospheric boundary condition as tau=(tx,ty, Tatm,t): zonal, meridional and SAT.

-They predict phi(t+delta_t) using input from phi(t) and tau(t) with delta_t = 1 day.
-Apparently this gives 6 input channels (u,v,T,tx,ty,Tatm at time=t) and 3 output (u,v,T) channels (?).

 ## Aim 2:
-Do the same as Aim 1 but for ACCESS-OM2-01, aiming to emulate Qian’s or Hannah's future warming runs (all coarse-grained to 1-degree).
+Emulate SST from SAT using training data from ACCESS-OM2-01, aiming to emulate Qian’s or Hannah's future warming runs (all coarse-grained to 1-degree).

 ## Aim 3:
 Since emulating SST from SAT doesn't seem that challenging, we would like to try to autoregressively emulate ACCESS-OM2-1’s vertically integrated ocean heat content evolution given surface forcing (basically, emulate Huguenin et al. 2022; https://www.nature.com/articles/s41467-022-32540-5 Nat Comms.)